onionpancakes/chassis/README.md

 ## Non-element Vectors

 Only vectors beginning with keywords are interpreted as elements.
-A vector can set its metadata `::c/content` key to true to avoid being interpreted as a element, even if it begins with a keyword.
+A vector can set its metadata `::c/content` key to true to avoid being interpreted as an element, even if it begins with a keyword.

 ```clojure
 ;; Not elements